technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 07/Lab07.md

     blank document, enter the following prompt and select the **Generate** button:

-    **I'm the Operations Manager for Adatum Corporation.
+    ++**I'm the Operations Manager for Adatum Corporation.
 We're thinking about possibly replacing our building's current boiler system with a furnace system.
 Write a report describing what type of boiler systems are used in most commercial buildings, and include what considerations